quantum-tinkerer/MeanFi/docs/source/tutorial/strained_graphene.md

 ```

 Due to the large supercell, we keep the original $16 \times 16$ geometry from `main` and instead use
-a noticeably larger finite temperature together with looser charge, density, chemical-potential, and
+a noticeably larger finite temperature together with looser charge, density, and
 self-consistency tolerances for the tutorial build.
 We also pass
 `scipy.optimize.anderson` explicitly through the `optimizer=` hook.